airbus-seclab/c-compiler-security/secure_c_compilation.md

 * `-Wvla` or `-Wvla-larger-than=1048576`: don't use variable length arrays, or limit them to "small" sizes
 * `-Warray-bounds=2`: Warn if an array is accessed out of bounds.
 Note that it is very limited and will not catch some cases which may seem obvious.
 * `-Wimplicit-fallthrough=3`: already added by `-Wextra`, but mentioned for reference.
-* `-Wconversion`: Warn for implicit type conversions that may change a value.
 * `-Wtraditional-conversion`: Warn of prototypes causing type conversions different from what would happen in the absence of prototype.
 * `-Wshift-overflow=2`: Warn if left shift of a signed value overflows.
 * `-Wcast-qual`: Warn about casts which discard qualifiers.
 * `-Wstringop-overflow=4`: Under the control of Object Size type, warn about buffer overflow in stringmanipulation functions like memcpy and strcpy.
+* `-Wconversion`: Warn for implicit type conversions that may change a value. *Note*: will probably introduce lots of warnings.
-* `-Warith-conversion`: Warn if conversion of the result of arithmetic might change the value even though converting the operands cannot.
+* `-Warith-conversion`: Warn if conversion of the result of arithmetic might change the value even though converting the operands cannot. *Note*: will probably introduce lots of warnings.

 Those are not really security options per se, but will catch some logical errors: